 By and large, this method can provide the best throughput to weak or dead bandwidth zones.
 However, the AC-based solution has its drawbacks:

-The powerline approach is only as good as the home’s electricity circuitry.
+The powerline approach is only as good as the home’s electric circuitry.
 In older homes where the wiring has not been updated, an AC extender is likely the wrong choice for extending WiFi signals.

 “Multimedia over Coax Alliance,” or MoCA is a WiFi extending alternative that utilizes your home’s preexisting coaxial cable wires to directly carry your network from your router to other MoCA WiFi adapters elsewhere in the building.
 This method is an excellent solution to frustrating architectural problems that may prevent a traditional WiFi signal from easily traveling through your home, while providing faster network speeds and a far more reliable connection at the same time.